netdata/netdata/src/health/guides/boinc/boinc_total_tasks.md

    sudo /etc/init.d/boinc-client restart
    ```

-2. For other operating systems or custom installations, refer to the BOINC's documentation for restarting the client: https://boinc.berkeley.edu/wiki/Stop_or_restart_BOINC

 #### Check system resources

 BOINC tasks may fail or slow down if there is not enough system resources (CPU, RAM, or Disk Space) available.
 Monitor your system performance using tools like `top`, `free`, and `df`, and make adjustments if necessary to ensure that BOINC has enough resources to complete tasks.